eProsima/Shapes-Demo-Docs/docs/lifespan.rst

 The Lifespan QoS establishes the maximum validity period of the samples saved on an entity's history.
 When the lifespan period elapses, the corresponding sample is automatically removed.

-Unlike other QoS, such as `Deadline <deadline.html>`__ or `Liveliness <liveliness.html>`__, this test does not provide a means to inform the user that the sample is being removed, which makes this test more complicated to illustrate.
+Unlike other QoS, such as `Deadline <deadline.html>`__ or `Liveliness <liveliness.html>`__, this test does not provide a means to inform the user that the sample is being removed, which makes this Qos more complicated to illustrate.
 For this reason, we are going to create two publishers and two subscribers, and make only one of them use Lifespan, so that the effect of using this QoS can be graphically seen.

 **Step-by-Step**